chevah/geck/content/review.rst

 When a reviewer submits a review with 'Approve', it marks the Pull Request as good to merge.
-If all reviewers listed in the Pull Request body comment, the hook will change the ticket state to `needs-merge`.
+If all reviewers listed in the Pull Request body has set the PR to 'Approve', the hook will change the ticket state to `needs-merge`.